vi3k6i5/GuidedLDA/README.rst

 `Example Code <https://github.com/vi3k6i5/GuidedLDA/blob/master/examples/example_seeded_lda.py>`_.

-The following demonstrates how to inspect a model of a subset of the Reuters news dataset.
+The following demonstrates how to inspect a model of a subset of the NYT news dataset.
 The input below, ``X``, is a document-term matrix (sparse matrices are accepted).